I began homesteading almost 5 years ago.

 We started by making our house livable again.
 We had to lay new floors, paint, etc.

 Then we focused a lot of our attention outside.

-During the winter months, we refocus on the inside and try to complete as many remodel projects as we can during those cold months.
+During the winter months, we refocused on the inside and tried to complete as many remodel projects as we could during those cold months.

 9. Adaptability and Failure

 Homesteading has shown me that I can adapt and learn just about anything.